 - Refrigerate the can(s) of coconut milk (cream) overnight.

-Either way, blend the solid coconut cream with the syrup or sugar, and vanilla paste until stiff and creamy.
+- Open the cans, scoop out just the coconut cream solids.
+You'll get about ½ cup solids out of each can.
+Save the coconut milk for smoothies.
+I just released a Smoothie + Blender Juice Book (Jan 2021)Blend the solid coconut cream with the syrup or sugar, and vanilla paste until stiff and creamy.
 Taste test for sweetness to your liking.

 - Refrigerate the cream while you make the chocolate.